 Planetary interior processes and geological activity play an important role in coupling Earth's atmosphere to its crust and providing a long-term stabilizer for Earth's climate.
+The source of Earth's atmosphere and volatiles are mostly products of outgassing after the loss of the primary atmosphere.

-Developing reliable climate models to determine the habitability of potentially habitable planets will likely require assumptions on geological activity and the level of coupling between the planet's crust and atmosphere.
+Developing reliable climate models to determine the habitability of potentially habitable planets will likely require assumptions on the geological activity and the level of coupling between the planet's crust and atmosphere.